code-check/challenge-rijndael-medium/README.md

 ### Step 1, Encryption
 Create your encrypt function in [Rijindael.scala](src/main/scala/Rijndael.scala) under `encrypt`.
-This function we called from the test cases with the following;
+This function will be called from the test cases with the following parameters;
 - `byte`
  - The data to encrypt as an array of bytes.
 - `key`